PanSa East F.C.

-PanSa East FC are an American Samoan association football club from Pago Pago who compete in the ASFA Soccer League.
-PanSa are four-time winners of the domestic league, (currently called the FFAS Senior League) making them American Samoa's most successful club along with Pago Youth FC.
+PanSa East FC is an American Samoan professional football club from Pago Pago which competes in the ASFA Soccer League.
+PanSa are four-time winners of the domestic league, making them American Samoa's most successful club along with Pago Youth FC.
 However, the club struggled to emulate this success in the following years, finishing fourth in both 2008 and 2009 and dropping to fifth in 2010.